kaitlin-ho/APCS/cobo/celeb/README.md

 3. ~~Make a UML diagram of the Celebrity class~~
 4. ~~Implement Celebrity class while achieving compilability~~
 ~~5.
 Play the game again and think about its specific steps~~
-5. Implement methods and classes as stated in ~~Activity 3~~-4 except GUI
+5. ~~Implement methods and classes as stated in Activity 3 except GUI (use Scanner instead)~~
+6. Implement Literature Celebrity
-6. Read Java GUI
+7. Read Java GUI, use it
-7. If we have time, Activity 5
+8. If we have time, Activity 5